Consent (criminal law): Sexual transmission of disease

-However the Appeal Court judges ruled that before the complainants' consent could provide the appellant with a defence, it had to be an informed and willing consent to the specific risk, here the risk of contracting HIV, rather than the general one of contracting something.
+However the Appeal Court judges ruled that before the complainants' consent could provide the appellant with a defense, it had to be an informed and willing consent to the specific risk, here the risk of contracting HIV, rather than the general one of contracting something.
 The same court held that a person accused of recklessly transmitting an STI could only raise the defense of consent, including an honest belief in consent, in cases where that consent was a "willing" or "conscious" consent.
 In other words, the court distinguished between "willingly running the risk of transmission" and "willingly consenting to the risk of transmission."

 This suggests that consent will only operate as a defense – in all but the most exceptional of cases – where there has already been prior disclosure of known HIV positive status.
 Judge LJ. summaries the situation at para 42: In the public interest, so far as possible, the spread of catastrophic illness must be avoided or prevented.
 On the other hand, the public interest also requires that the principle of personal autonomy in the context of adult non-violent sexual relationships should be maintained.
 If an individual who knows that he is suffering from HIV conceals this stark fact from his sexual partner, the principle of her personal autonomy is not enhanced if he is exculpated when he recklessly transmits HIV to her through consensual sexual intercourse.
 On any view, the concealment of this fact from her almost inevitably means that she is deceived.
 Her consent is not properly informed, and she cannot give an informed consent to something of which she is ignorant.
 Equally, her personal autonomy is not normally protected by allowing a defendant who knows that he is suffering from HIV which he deliberately conceals, to assert an honest belief in his partner's informed consent to the risk of the transmission of HIV.

 Silence in these circumstances is incongruous with honesty, or with a genuine belief that there is an informed consent.
 Accordingly, in such circumstances the issue either of informed consent, or honest belief in it will only rarely arise: in reality, in most cases, the contention would be wholly artificial.
 Baker (2009) in "Moral Limits of Consent" 12(1) New Criminal Law Review argues even if the consent in Konzani was genuine, that it like Brown was rightly decided, as Baker is of the view that a person cannot consent to irreparable harm of a grave kind without also degrading his or her humanity in the Kantian sense.